freeCodeCamp/camperchan/CONTRIBUTING.md

 Next, head over to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and either [set up an account](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/) or sign in.
 Choose the database you'd like to use, and get your connection string.
 Paste that as `MONGO_URI` in your `.env` file.

 The bot uses two Discord webhooks, one for debug logging and one for moderation action logs.
-For the purposes of local testing, you can use the same webhook URL for both.
+For local testing, you can use the same webhook URL for both.
 Right-click on a channel in your server, select `Edit Channel`, and pick the `Integrations` tab on the sidebar.
 Click the `Create Webhook` button, give it a name, and copy the URL.
 Paste that as `DEBUG_HOOK` and `MOD_HOOK` in your `.env` file.

-Right-click on your Discord server icon (the one you'll be running the bot in) and select `Copy ID`.
+Right-click on your Discord server icon (the one in which you'll be running the bot) and select `Copy ID`.
 This goes in your `.env` file as `HOME_GUILD`.

 > **Note:**
 > This bot is designed for a single-guild use case.
 Commands will only be registered in the server specified by `HOME_GUILD`.